Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 How to Buy a Used Car on a Budget

-Used car prices might not reach their pre-pandemic levels, but you can still find a good deal on a used vehicle if you know what you’re doing.
-We’ve put together seven tips for buying a used car on a budget to help you.
+Used car prices might not be back to their pre-pandemic levels, but you can still find a good deal on a used vehicle if you know what you’re doing.
+We’ve put together 10 tips for buying a used car on a budget to help you.

-Buying used is a great way to save money on a car, but you must do your homework to ensure the vehicle you’re buying is worth the cost.
-Here’s how to buy a used car on a budget – and ensure the car’s in it for the long haul.
+Buying a used car is a helpful way to save money, but you should do your homework to ensure the vehicle you’re buying is worth the cost.
+Here’s how to buy a used car on a budget.

 1. Set a realistic budget